 Behavior Cycle Theory

 The behavior cycle theory of clinical hypnotherapy states that much unconscious behavior arises from the inappropriate use of generalized solutions in specific situations.
 The essence of the theory is that people over-generalize from experience and distort current information to make current situations appear to be the same as past situations.
 Accepting this theory offers an elegant and consistent way to deal with many recurring problems and phobias.

 Hypnotize Yourself Theory

 This theory of clinical hypnotherapy states that many of the problems people have are the result of constantly thinking of negative outcomes.
 The constant repetition of negative words and images has the effect of hypnotising their own mind.
 Hypnotizing yourself maintains and worsens the Behaviour Cycle.
 Accepting this theory leads to therapies based on teaching people how to stop their negative thoughts and how to replace them with helpful positive thoughts.
 The result is often rapid and permanent improvement in many aspects of the client's life.

-Anchoring theory states that behaviour that is automatic and seems to be outside the client's control is the result of conditioned responses.
-The human mind is adept at learning to generalise from repeated experiences and once a satisfactory response has developed to deal with a class of events, then the mind makes these responses automatic and removes them from conscious awareness.
-The client is then forced to use an inappropriate behaviour in response to events which are overgeneralised.
-Accepting this theory leads to a set of powerful techniques for removing anchors and conditioned behaviour.
+Anchoring theory states that behavior that is automatic and seems to be outside the client's control is the result of conditioned responses.
+The human mind is adept at learning to generalize from repeated experiences.
+Once a satisfactory response has developed to deal with a class of events, then your mind makes these responses automatic.
+It removes them from conscious awareness.
+The client is then forced to use an inappropriate behavior in response to events which are over-generalized.
+Accepting this theory leads to a set of powerful techniques for removing anchors and conditioned behavior.